 - The Summer Studio/Critique Program

 This six-week, 4.0-credit program confers a private PAFA studio and weekly individual critiques from a stellar ensemble of nationally and internationally known artists, including members of PAFA’s acclaimed faculty.
-While students work with critics during the program to shape their progress, it is recommended that students interested in taking advantage of this option first contact their faculty advisor and CE Director for suitability and projected studio goals.
+While students work with critics during the program to shape their progress, students fulfilling their independent study requirement with this program must first contact their faculty advisor and CE Director for suitability and and to draft projected studio goals.

 - The PAFA Atelier: Drawing and Painting